The Efficio growth story

 FT 1000 lists the 1,000 companies in Europe that have achieved the highest percentage growth in revenues between 2012 and 2015.
 Efficio achieved revenue growth of 86% in the three-year period to 2015, with total sales of £32.5 million and international sales of £16 million.

 Jens Pedersen, CEO of Efficio, puts the company’s achievements down to an attractive value proposition for clients seeking to transform their procurement function.
 “Market conditions have put procurement firmly at the top of the agenda for business.
-As the global economy becomes more competitive and companies increasingly rely on outsourcing to a network of suppliers, so the importance of optimizing procurement has increased.
-With procurement now making up between 50-70% of revenues in most organizations, managing costs in this area can have a substantial impact on the bottom line.
+As the global economy becomes more competitive and companies increasingly rely on outsourcing to a network of suppliers, so the importance of optimising procurement has increased.
+With procurement now making up between 50-70% of revenues in most organisations, managing costs in this area can have a substantial impact on the bottom line.

 The value proposition for our clients is clear,” Jens says.
 “We help transform procurement functions, improving internal processes and upskilling in-house teams to deliver large savings and sustainable results over the longer term.

 Other factors that have spurred Efficio’s growth include changes to the profile of the company’s client base.
-“Mid-sized organizations globally and across a range of industries – from financial services, manufacturing and utilities, to service companies including the public sector – have started approaching consultancies for help, which never used to be the case,” explains Jens.
+“Mid-sized organisations globally and across a range of industries – from financial services, manufacturing and utilities, to service companies including the public sector – have started approaching consultancies for help, which never used to be the case,” explains Jens.
 “Now they will engage procurement consultants and get a return of many times their investment.
 We, in turn, only get paid based on their results.”

 Private equity companies are also using procurement expertise as a significant value lever for their portfolios.
 “For a large private equity investor, streamlining procurement processes across a wide portfolio of companies is an efficient way of creating significant cost savings,” says Jens.
-“We have worked with many major private equity houses, identifying savings during an opportunity assessment, sometimes even before a deal has closed, and building programs to deliver sustainable savings focused on each individual portfolio company by leveraging a common strategic sourcing process and knowledge across the full portfolio.”
+“We have worked with many major private equity houses, identifying savings during an opportunity assessment, sometimes even before a deal has closed, and building programmes to deliver sustainable savings focused on each individual portfolio company by leveraging a common strategic sourcing process and knowledge across the full portfolio.”

 The value proposition for our clients is clear.
 We help transform procurement functions, improving internal processes and upskilling in-house teams to deliver large savings and sustainable results over the longer term.